lowRISC/opentitan/hw/ip/keymgr/doc/_index.md

 The advancement from this state to the next is irreversible during the current power cycle.

 ### Disabled
 `Disabled` is a state where the key manager is no longer operational.
-The internal key is a random value and cannot be used to compute new valid keys or identities.
-However, sideload keys are not wiped upon `Disabled` entry.
+Upon `Disabled` entry, the working state is updated with KMAC computed random values; however, sideload keys are preserved.
-This allows the software to keep the last valid sideload keys while preventing the system from advancing further.
+This allows the software to keep the last valid sideload keys while preventing the system from further advancing the valid key.

+When advance and generate calls are invoked from this state, the outputs and keys are indiscriminately updated with randomly computed values.

 ### Invalid
 `Invalid` state is entered whenever key manager is disabled through the [life cycle connection](#life-cycle-connection).
-During this state, both the internal key and the sideload keys are wiped with random data and are no longer valid.
+Upon `Invalid` entry, both the working state and the sideload keys are wiped with entropy directly.
+Note, this is different from `Disabled` state entry, which updates with KMAC outputs.

 ## Life Cycle Connection
 The function of the key manager is directly tied to the life cycle controller.